StinkyCodeMACHINE/intro-section-with-dropdown-navigation-main/README.md

-# Frontend Mentor - Time tracking dashboard solution
+# Frontend Mentor - Intro section with dropdown navigation solution

-This is a solution to the [Time tracking dashboard challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).
+This is a solution to the [Intro section with dropdown navigation challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents